benrodenhaeuser/benrodenhaeuser.github.io/_drafts/understanding-sinatra.md

 end
 ```

-All that we need to do as a Frankie user is to add the earlier-mentioned use statement to our app:
+All we really need to do as a Frankie user is to add the earlier-mentioned use statement to our app:

 ```ruby
 use Rack::Session::Cookie
 ```

 (TODO: The Test)

 ## There’s More